 Also, consider using the internet to research.
 Sometimes the internet gets a bad reputation for providing hokey information.
 But, if you search medically reputable websites, I’ve found you can learn so much useful information.

 I’m a bit of a research nerd, so this process is actually fun for me.
-If you’re not sure what sites can be trust, you may want to ask your doctor for recommendations.
+If you’re not sure what sites can be trusted, you may want to ask your doctor for recommendations.

 2. Express Gratitude